brainsland/DMPAndroidClientPublic/README.md

 ```

 ### Manually
-You can download and embed the [framework](https://github.com/brainsland/DMPAndroidClientPublic/blob/master/dmp/libs/dmpclient-release.aar) manually.
+You can download and embed the [framework](https://github.com/brainsland/DMPAndroidClientPublic/releases/tag/2.0.2) manually.
+Latest version is 2.0.2.

 ## Setup
 Firstly, you need to configure DMPClient SDK by calling `setup` when the app is started, ideally at `Application`'s `onCreate` function: